flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 You just make it very clear from the beginning, here are all our expectations, all our deliverables, all our deadlines.
 If you're honest with people, they'll understand it.
 Admitting that you have faults, people are willing to help you overcome them.
 You tell them, this is what you're going to get from me, this is what I'm going to get from you, and then you over deliver, and they'll be happy.

 {% pullquote left %}
 {"I never say I'm going to do something if I don't know I'm going to do it."} In a trusted relationship, I think of it as friendships and personal relationships quite honestly.
-It is business, and money is exchanged, but in the beginning, if we're clear about expectations and we build a good relationship, then hell, I'll help you because I know what you're doing is good.
+It is business, and money is exchanged, but in the beginning, if we're clear about expectations and we build a good relationship, then hell yes!...I'll help you because I know what you're doing is good.
 {% endpullquote %}

 If that means I think of a cool promotional item I think you should do, and I don't tell you about it and I just do it and give it to you, and it makes your day, then hell yeah!
 I think that's just being a good person.
 What would you do for your brother or sister?
 That's what you should be doing for your client.